Shopify/polaris/documentation/guides/migrating-from-v3-to-v4.md

 ### WithContext <a name="polaris-withcontext"></a>

 The `WithContext` component has been removed.
 It was used as a utility to handle [legacy contexts](https://reactjs.org/docs/legacy-context.html) in class based components and multiple contexts at once.
-Use [modern contexts](https://reactjs.org/docs/context.html#api) and access them using providers, hooks or `Class.contextType` instead.
+Use [modern contexts](https://reactjs.org/docs/context.html#api) and access them using providers, hooks, or `Class.contextType` instead.

 ```jsx
 // old